 Noise and other interference signals.

-Measurements in industrial environment(6 hours - lessons)
+Measurements in the Frequency Domain (18 hours – lessons)

-Outline of theory and problems of Fourier Analysis.
+Review on of theory and problems of Fourier Analysis.
 Discrete Fourier Transform (DFT and FFT)

 Aliasing and leakage reduction techniques.
 Smoothing windows.

 Amplitude, phase and frequency measurements for sinusoidal signals.
 Interpolated DFT.

 Virtual instrumentation and automatic measurement systems design – Laboratory (20 hours – laboratory)

 Development of Virtual Instruments (VIs) and SubVIs for signal processing.

 Examples of digital filters implementation.